 What are the Benefits of Game Engines?

 As well as enabling a wider range of creative possibilities for our development team, game engines allow us to offer some incredible benefits to our clients.
-Benefits include:
+Including:

 Can anyone develop products using Game Engines?